-1. Size: should be drawn in the size of what they virtually appear.
+1. Should be drawn in the size of what they virtually appear.

-2. Numbering and title: number all figures (graphs, charts, photographs, and illustrations) in the order of their citation in the text and cite as, e.g. Fig. 1.
+2. Number all figures (graphs, charts, photographs, and illustrations) in the order of their citation in the text and cite as, e.g., Fig. 1.
 Include a title for each figure (a brief phrase, preferably no longer than 10 to 15 words).
 Use (a), (b), (c) to give titles for subfigures if there are any.

-5. Figure file formats and location in manuscript: should not be embedded in word processing documents but rather submitted in TIFF, EPS or CorelDraw file formats.
-Legends should appear, separate from the figures themselves, where the figures should be located within the paper.
+5. Should not be embedded in word processing documents but rather submitted in TIFF, EPS or CorelDraw file formats.
+Should be located within the paper, while legends should appear separate from the figures themselves.

-6. Maps: please use the authorized maps as the basis for map figure drawing.
-(Like maps published by China Map Press, and the like.)
+6. Please use the authorized maps as the basis for map figure drawing (like maps published by China Map Press, and the like).
 Any maps drawn without an authorized basis have to be submitted with the certificate from the Surveying and Mapping management.
 All the maps should follow the publishing requirements released by the Government.

 7. Unless needed, all the words within the figures should be in lowercases.